CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Load or Install GeneFlow
 ~~~~~~~~~~~~~~~~~~~~~~~~

-First, configure our environment by loading or installing GeneFlow.
-If you're using a system administered by someone else (e.g., a CDC system), GeneFlow may already be installed.
+Configure the Linux environment by loading or installing GeneFlow.
 To check if GeneFlow is available, use the following command:

 .. code-block:: text

     geneflow --help

-If it's available, you'll get a message similar to the following:
+If it's available, you should see GeneFlow's usage instructions:

 .. code-block:: text